 Oftentimes, Bell’s palsy symptoms disappear on their own within about three months of onset.
-But in rare instances, Bell’s palsy symptoms linger.
+In rare instances, Bell’s palsy symptoms do not disappear.

-If Bell’s palsy causes unilateral facial paralysis for eight months or longer, it may be a good time to consult with Dr. Azizzadeh.
+If pediatric Bell’s palsy causes unilateral facial paralysis for eight months or longer, consult with Dr. Azizzadeh.
 At this point, Dr. Azizzadeh can evaluate a child’s Bell’s palsy symptoms and offer a personalized treatment recommendation.

-Dr. Azizzadeh has a simple goal: to treat a pediatric Bell’s palsy patient’s facial paralysis symptoms.
-If a child has been dealing with Bell’s palsy for an extended period of time, he works diligently to help this child quickly address his or her symptoms.
+Dr. Azizzadeh has a simple goal: to treat a Bell’s palsy patient’s facial paralysis symptoms.
+If a child has been dealing with Bell’s palsy for an extended period of time, Dr. Azizzadeh works diligently to help this child quickly address their symptoms.

 What should I do if my child has Bell’s palsy?

 If your child has Bell’s palsy, there is no need to panic.
 Most Bell’s palsy cases resolve on their own over the course of a few months.
-If Bell’s palsy symptoms persist, setting up a consultation with Dr. Azizzadeh is crucial.
+If Bell’s palsy symptoms persist, set up a consultation with Dr. Azizzadeh.

-Dr. Azizzadeh is a globally recognized facial plastic and reconstructive surgeon who provides comprehensive pediatric Bell’s palsy treatments.
+Dr. Azizzadeh is a Harvard-trained and dual board-certified facial plastic and reconstructive surgeon who provides comprehensive pediatric Bell’s palsy treatments.
 He works with children dealing with Bell’s palsy to safely treat their facial paralysis symptoms.

 What causes Bell’s palsy in infants?

 Research indicates there is a 7% recurrence rate of Bell’s palsy symptoms.
-Treatments are designed to help children prevent facial paralysis symptoms from recurring.
-By following treatment instructions closely, children can minimize the risk of recurring pediatric Bell’s palsy.
+Pediatric Bell’s palsy treatments are designed to help children prevent facial paralysis symptoms from recurring.
+By following treatment instructions closely, children can minimize the risk of ongoing Bell’s palsy symptoms.

 How can I help my child who is currently dealing with Bell’s palsy?

 Living with Bell’s palsy is difficult, particularly for children.
-Parents who provide a child dealing with Bell’s palsy with constant support can help him or her manage anger, sadness, frustration and other feelings commonly associated with the condition.
-Also, parents must preach patience as a child undergoes a Bell’s palsy treatment, as the time it takes to resolve Bell’s palsy symptoms varies based on the patient.
+Parents should provide constant support to kids dealing with Bell’s palsy.
+This can help children manage anger, sadness, frustration, and other feelings commonly associated with the condition.
+Also, parents must preach patience as a child undergoes a Bell’s palsy treatment, since the time it takes to resolve Bell’s palsy symptoms varies.

-Dr. Azizzadeh is happy to meet with a child dealing with Bell’s palsy and his or her parents.
-He strives responds to pediatric Bell’s palsy concerns and questions, and in doing so, takes the guesswork out of Bell’s palsy treatments.
+Dr. Azizzadeh is happy to meet with a child dealing with Bell’s palsy and their parents.
+He can respond to pediatric Bell’s palsy concerns and questions.

-Schedule a Consultation with The Facial Paralysis Institute Today
+Schedule a Consultation with Dr. Azizzadeh of the Facial Paralysis Institute Today

-To find out more about how we assist Bell’s palsy in children and patients of all ages, please contact us today at (310) 657-2203 to set up an appointment.
+To find out more about the Facial Paralysis Institute and how we treat Bell’s palsy in children and adults, please contact us online or call us today at (310) 657-2203 to set up an appointment.

 Request your consultation with Dr. Azizzadeh today